tower1ight/World/3.Rules, Systems, Handouts/Alchemist PC Handout.md

 **Paladins, Fighters, Rouges, Artificers again:** Almost always immersed in the structure of the tannian military, paladins don't receive divine power perse but rather gain power through cultural commitment to containing xylaan

-**Barbarians, Clerics, Warlocks:** If you want to play this please think of why you have chosen this path, and why you have been chosen to accompany the party
+**Barbarians, Clerics, Warlocks:** If you want to play this please think of why you have chosen this path, and who chose you to accompany the party, why?

 **3rd party classes and Edgecasses:** If you have an idea for your character that you are excited about I would love to talk!
 Let me know what you're thinking and generally speaking we can usually work something out.
 However I reserve the right to say no if it is incongruous with the setting.

+For thinking about team composition other party members are currently playing the following class

+Pearl (sorcerer with healing)
+Tal (Sorcerer)
+Poe (Beastmaster)
+Billiard ()